 Royal National Mod Oban 2015

-Coisir Ghaidhlig an Oban, Oban Gaelic Choir winners of the Lovat and Tullibardine Shield in the main choral competition of the Royal National Mod being held in Oban in 2015.
+Coisir Ghaidhlig an Oban, Oban Gaelic Choir winner of the Lovat and Tullibardine Shield in the main choral competition of the Royal National Mod being held in Oban in 2015.
 Image: Sandy McCook/ DC Thomson.

-Members of the public will be able to join in with fringe events and grab tickets for all the competitions, as well as the late night craic in local pubs.
+Members of the public will be able to join in with fringe events and grab tickets for all the competitions, as well as the late-night craic in local pubs.

 This year, entrants are finally back to pre-Covid numbers with musicians and participants expected to take to the stage at more than 12 local venues.